puffscoin/ens/docs/userguide.rst

 User Guide
 **********

 This user guide is intended for anyone wanting to register, configure, and update ENS names using a Javascript console and web3.js.
-Before starting, open up a geth console, download ensutils.js_ or `ensutils-testnet.js`_ to your local machine, and import it into a running Ethereum console:
+Before starting, open up a gpuffs console, download ensutils.js_ to your local machine, and import it into a running PUFFScoin console:

 ::